Walken (WLKN) Hits Self Reported Market Capitalization of $1.93 Million

 Walken Token Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as Walken directly using US dollars.
-Investors seeking to acquire Walken should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Gemini or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Walken using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Walken directly using U.S. dollars.
+Investors seeking to acquire Walken should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, GDAX or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Walken using one of the aforementioned exchanges.

 Receive News & Updates for Walken Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Walken and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.